 The IMS Proctoring Services specification is based on the Learning Tools Interoperability®

 extensions.
 LTI works on the concept of a browser-based launch from a platform into an external tool or application.
 For proctoring, a test delivery or assessment management system would be the platform and the proctoring service the tool as illustrated in the following diagram.

-The IMS Proctoring Task Force is working to publish the draft specification documentation in mid 2019.
+The IMS Proctoring Task Force published the draft specification in mid 2019 as a public candidate final here: https://www.imsglobal.org/spec/proctoring/v1p0.
 Task Force members collaborating on the development of this specification include ETS, Open Assessment Technologies, Pearson, Proctorio, ProctorU, QuestionMark, University of Central Florida, and others.